 Through the Better Public Services programme, two areas have been identified as being critical to improving access to and delivery of better outcomes for New Zealanders – digital and data .
+As a provider of leadership development and because LDC recognises that digital strategy is as much about people as it is about technology, the question this article focuses on is: What is the relationship between ‘digital’, ‘data’ and ‘leadership performance’?

 In ‘Predictions for 2017: Everything is becoming digital’ (Bersin, 2016), Bersin by Deloitte observes there has been a shift in the skills required of leaders, as the knowledge and experience needed to implement digital projects (mobile design, analytics, online experience strategies) moves well beyond the capacity of one or two tech-savvy team members.